has207/psxtract-2/README.md

 -------

 Output of running psxtract.exe EBOOT.PBP is two files - CDROM.BIN and
-CDROM.cue in the current directory.
+CDROM.CUE in the current directory.
 You should know what to do with those.

 Using the "-c" option on the command line, psxtract will clean up any temporary files it generates while it runs (of which there are many).